 Charan employee planning and recruitment plans are developed to support the Company's 3-year strategic plan.
-In 2021, there were 61 employees, due to the COVID-19 crisis Charan emphasized internal recruitment (Job Rotation) with only 3 new employees whose positions could not be filled internally by using various channels for requirement.
+In 2023, there were 64 employees, due to the COVID-19 crisis, emphasized internal recruitment (Job Rotation), only recruit new employees only for necessary positions with public relations through various channels.